 run when allocating memory with the GC - for example when evaluating

-a new
+a new expression.

-GC.collect
+GC.collect (from

-(and re-enabled with GC.enable
+GC.disable (and re-enabled with GC.enable)

 Memory-safety violations can: